Bucherius

-Aegidius Bucherius (or Bucherus) (1576-1665) was a French Jesuit and chronological scholar.
-His real name was Gilles Bouchier (or, less likely, Boucher).
+Gilles Bouchier or Boucher, Latinized Aegidius Bucherius or Bucherus (1576-1665) was a Jesuit historian and chronologist from the Low Countries.

-Bucherius was born in Arras.
-His Doctrina Temporum from 1634 published for the first time some important chronological documents, in particular the Chronography of 354, and work on computation of the date of Easter (the cycle of Victorius of Aquitaine).
+Bucherius was born in Arras, then part of the Spanish Netherlands.
+His Doctrina Temporum (1634) published for the first time some important chronological documents, in particular the Chronography of 354, and work on computation of the date of Easter (the cycle of Victorius of Aquitaine).
 He also published Anatolius Laodicensis and Hippolytus Romanus.

-Originally at Béthune, he moved to Liège, where for six years he was Rector of the College.
+Originally at Béthune, he moved to Liège, where for six years he was Rector of the Jesuit College.
 He died in Tournai.